 Art is a platform to talk about diversity.
 In essence, it is the gateway to divergence, which is an essential component to out-of-the-box thinking.
 This mindset opens the door to embrace differences and consequently, promote individuality.
 Art provides a space for everyone to exercise creative freedom that should include persons with or without disabilities.
 In the abovementioned conference, UNESCO Knowledge Societies Division’s Director, Dr. Indrajit Banerjee, stressed the importance of cultural rights by which people with disabilities are entitled to fully benefit from the arts just like anyone else.
 Therefore, a society placing value on inclusive arts opens its thinking to find more ways and make creative opportunities accessible for all.
 Art then begins to play a transformative role in attaining a more inclusive environment.

 Amos V. Manlangit attended as a conference scholar under the Singapore International Foundation (SIF) at the Arts and Disability International Conference (ADIC), held last March 22-23, 2018 at the Sands Expo Convention Centre and Enabling Village in Singapore.
 This inaugural conference was a result of the success of the previous Arts and Disability Forums in 2016 and 2017.
-It is presented by the Nippon Foundation and jointly organized by Very Special Arts (VSA) and the National Arts Council of Singapore, with principal partners- the British Council and the SIF.
+It is presented by the Nippon Foundation and jointly organised by Very Special Arts (VSA) and the National Arts Council of Singapore, with principal partners- the British Council and the SIF.